MadD0c/Ananke/README.md

 Ananke
 </h1>

+>Ananke is the powerful deity that rules compulsion, constraint, restraint, or coercion, and presides over all forms of slavery and bonds, starting with the basic necessities of life.
+Consequently, when someone is cast into prison, or fastened by chains, her name is evoked.
+For she is behind all bonds, and has a share even in the ties of kinship, friendship and love.
+She is called Necessity, since once the attachment is established there cannot but follow what necessarily is derived from it, her might allowing no resistance.[^1]

 These are the klipper macros for my pantheon of printers.

 I initially started working on them with my first printer - Theseus (Kliperized Ender3 V2).
 Since construction of Deadalus (Voron Trident 300mm) I have made numerous extensions to make it more versatile and adaptable.